 At&t used to have great service/customer service.
 And much more reliable hardware.
 I used to work for At&t Wireless as a teen, in the early 2000's -- I had a huge amount of pride knowing how hard we worked and cared for our customers.
 Today's At&t is shockingly unrecognizable to me.
 Today was a slap in the face with their "customer service" agent's utter lack of care and helpfulness.
 They made no attempt to help me obtain another one -- quite the contrary.

 Are we better off cancelling (we're not under contract anymore)?
 What's happened to them?
 Are we better off with a competitor these days?
 Sad.
 I don't know what else to say.

 earned upgrades?
 No. You got discounted upgrades at regular intervals to keep you perpetually under contract to ATT.
 Even brand new customers could get that.
 No need to be around any more than the 2 year contract.

 Those days are gone with all carriers.
 Contracts are gone.

 Discounted phones have been replaced with discounted service and phone's must be purchased at full price.
 Promotions on phones are offered to lure customers away from an old carrier and old plans.

 Do your homework.

 People switch and then complain because they didn't get what they expected.
 They think a new carrier will be cheaper, but it isn't.
 All carriers run about the same, prices, policies, etc.

-(The following is included after all posts to save typing) We are fellow customers.
+(The following is included after all posts to save typing) We are customers too, NOT employees.
 Our answers are based on experience and reading content available on the website.
 Our answers are honest, but not always appreciated.
 If you posted personal information, please edit and remove.